ethereumclassic/ECIPs/_specs/ecip-tabs.md

 ## Simulation Programs

-I have written a couple programs that I've used to simulate and observe chain production.
+I have written a couple programs that I've used to simulate and observe chain production characteristics.

 - `go-miner-sim` simulates PoW/TABS production.
-- `go-block-step` simulates an abstracted version of block production (a single case).
-Helps me with statistics.
+- `go-block-step` simulates an abstracted version of the block production race.

 I would love review, feedback, and collaboration on these.

 ## Empirical Context

-TAB and TABS values can be derived retrospectively for Ethereum and Ethereum Classic chains.
+TAB and TABS value estimates can be derived retrospectively for Ethereum and Ethereum Classic chains.

 At the time of writing, and with limited sample sizes, I estimate TABS values as follows.